duckduckgo/duckduckgo-privacy-extension/CONTRIBUTING.md

 Run the dev build task for your browser from the 'Build' section above.
 The generated build files are located in `/build/<browser>/dev`.

 After running the build task it will continue watching for changes to any of the source files.
 After saving any changes to these files it will automatically rebuild the `dev` directory for you.

-Note: If you wish to *not* monitor for changes please add watch=0 to your command such as `npm run dev-chrome -- watch=0`.
-This will require you to build other module changes yourself listed below.
+If a dev build is running in a browser, it should also automatically reload itself after being rebuilt.

+Notes:
+  - If you want to create a developer build once _without_ watching for future changes, use the Makefile directly (e.g. `make dev browser=chrome type=dev`).
+  - If you want to disable automatic extension reloading, pass the `reloader=0` build parameter. (e.g. `npm run dev-chrome reloader=0` or `make dev browser=chrome type=dev reloader=0`).

 ### Locally testing changes to modules